MxOliver/Google-Books/README.md

 ## Google Books Search

 This is a simple single-page react app created as an exercise on using the google books API to search for books by title/author/isb/publisher/etc and return the results with their respective cover images and a link to the google books JSON file to learn more.
+It is deployed [here](https://mxoliver-googlebooks.herokuapp.com/) but if you'd like to run it on your local server see [here](#local-set-up)

 Stack: React.js + Material Design's Bootstrap for React